-In the econometrics literature, \cite{manski2004statistical} provided a comprehensive regret analysis of estimating optimal IDRs with a link to statistical decision theory (\cite{savage1951theory}).
+In the econometrics literature, \cite{manski2004statistical} provided a comprehensive regret analysis on the estimation of optimal IDRs with some connection to statistical decision theory (\cite{savage1951theory}).
 Later on, exact finite sample regret analysis was established by \cite{stoye2009minimax} and \cite{tetenov2012statistical}.
 Under smooth parametric and semi-parametric settings, \cite{hirano2009asymptotics} investigated asymptotic optimality and large sample properties of optimal IDRs.
 Other related work includes \cite{chamberlain2011bayesian,bhattacharya2012inferring,kasy2016partial}.
 Recently, \cite{kitagawa2018should} and \cite{athey2017efficient} established rate-optimal regret bounds for learning optimal IDRs.
-All of these existing developments are based on expected outcome or expected utility.
-We also note that \cite{dehejia2008ate} studied the risk aversion of treatment effect evaluation by using the mean-variance trade off criterion.
+All of these existing developments are based on expected outcome or expected utility. \cite{dehejia2008ate} studied the risk aversion of treatment effect evaluation by using the mean-variance trade off criterion.

-We would like to point out the increasing literature of learning optimal IDRs in machine learning community, which is often referred as batch learning from bandit feedback.
-In particular, \cite{Beygelzimer:2009:OTL:1557019.1557040} formulated the IDR problem as a weighted supervised learning problem. \cite{dudik2011doubly} developed doubly robust estimators for IDR evaluations and used machine learning algorithms to search optimal IDRs.
-The follow up empirical applications can be found in \cite{Li:2010:CAP:1772690.1772758,Li:2011:UOE:1935826.1935878,Li:2015:CEO:2740908.2742562}. \cite{JMLR:v16:swaminathan15a} proposed to use variance regularized empirical risk approximation to Problem \eqref{basic} in order to improve robustness and generalization performance of learning optimal IDRs.
-Recently, \cite{NIPS2018_8105} made use of matching techniques in causal inference to efficiently evaluate IDR and leveraged bi-level optimization techniques to search for the best IDRs, which improves the empirical performances.
-These existing methods do not consider risk control for estimation of IDRs.
-Finally, we note that in the reinforcement learning literature, CVaR has been used as constraints in Markov decision processes such as \cite{Tamar:2015:OCV:2888116.2888133} and \cite{ Chow:2017:RRL:3122009.3242024}.
+We would like to point out the increasing literature of learning optimal IDRs in the machine learning community, which is often referred as batch learning from bandit feedback, such as \cite{Beygelzimer:2009:OTL:1557019.1557040,dudik2011doubly,JMLR:v16:swaminathan15a,dudik2011doubly,NIPS2018_8105}.
+Finally, in the reinforcement learning literature, CVaR has been used as constraints in Markov decision processes such as \cite{Tamar:2015:OCV:2888116.2888133} and \cite{ Chow:2017:RRL:3122009.3242024}.